solo-io/gloo/docs/introduction/architecture.md

 Clients issue requests or [emit events](https://github.com/solo-io/gloo-sdk-go) to routes defined on Gloo.
 These routes are mapped to functions on upstream services by Gloo's configuration (provided by clients of Gloo's API).

+Clients connect to proxies managed by Gloo who then transform requests into function invocations for a variety of functional backends.
+Non-functional backends are supported via a traditional Gateway-to-Service routing model.

 Gloo performs the necessary transformation between the routes defined by clients and the back end functions.
-Gloo is able to support various upstream functions through its extendable [function plugin interface](https://github.com/solo-io/gloo/blob/master/pkg/plugin/interface.go).
+Gloo is able to support various upstream functions through its extendable [function plugin interface](https://github.com/solo-io/gloo/blob/master/projects/gloo/pkg/plugins/plugin_interface.go).

 Gloo offers first-class API management features on all functions: